fractalide/fractalide/components/README.md

 ![Image Alt](https://raw.githubusercontent.com/fractalide/fractalide/master/doc/images/subnet_ex10.png)

-* The `{ interface, contracts, components }:` lambda passes in three arguments, the `interface` builder, `contracts` which consists of every `Contract` or `Contract Namespace`, and the `components` argument which consists of every `Component` and `Component Namespace` in the system.
+* The `{ subgraph, nodes, edges }:` lambda passes in three arguments, the `subgraph` builder, `edges` which consists of every `Edge` or `Edge Namespace`, and the `nodes` argument which consists of every `Node` and `Node Namespace` in the system.
-* The `interface` building function accepts these arguments:
+* The `subgraph` building function accepts these arguments:
-  * The `src` attribute is used to derive an `Interface` name based on location in the directory hierarchy.
+  * The `src` attribute is used to derive an `Subgraph` name based on location in the directory hierarchy.
   * The `flowscript` attribute defines the business logic.
-Here data flowing through a system becomes a first class citizen that can be manipulated. `Contracts` and `Components` are brought into scope between the opening '' and closing '' double single quotes by using the `with components; with contracts;` syntax.
+Here data flowing through a system becomes a first class citizen that can be manipulated. `Nodes` and `Edges` are brought into scope between the opening '' and closing '' double single quotes by using the `with nodes; with edges;` syntax.
-* `Nix` assists us greatly, in that each `component` name (the stuff between the curly quotes ``${...}``) undergoes a compilation step resolving every name into an absolute `/path/to/compiled/lib.subnet` text file and `/path/to/compiled/libcomponent.so` shared object.
+* `Nix` assists us greatly, in that each `node` name (the stuff between the curly quotes ``${...}``) undergoes a compilation step resolving every name into an absolute `/path/to/compiled/lib.subnet` text file and `/path/to/compiled/libnode.so` shared object.
 * This compilation is lazy and only referenced names will be compiled.
-In other words `Interface` could be a top level `Interface` of a many layer deep hierarchy and only referenced `Components` will be compiled in a lazy fashion, *not* the entire `fractalide/components` folder.
+In other words `Subgraph` could be a top level `Subgraph` of a many layer deep hierarchy and only referenced `Nodes` will be compiled in a lazy fashion, *not* the entire `fractalide/nodes` folder.

-This is the output of the above `Interface`'s compilation:
+This is the output of the above `Subgraph`'s compilation:
 ```
 $ cat /nix/store/1syrjhi6jvbvs5rvzcjn4z3qkabwss7m-test_sjm/lib/lib.subnet
 '/nix/store/fx46blm272yca7n3gdynwxgyqgw90pr5-maths_boolean:(boolean=true)' -> a nand(/nix/store/7yzx8fp81fl6ncawk2ag2nvfc5l950xb-maths_boolean_nand)